One of the biggest lies we are told as children is that sticks and stones may break our bones, but words will never hurt us.

 So, where does these nasty little fellas come from?

-Negative Cor Beliefs: An Introduction
+Negative Core Beliefs: An Introduction

-Cognitive distortions are a symptom of much larger issues that lurk in the shadows of the unconscious mind.
+These common cognitive distortions are a symptom of much larger issues that lurk in the shadows of the unconscious mind.
 We call them “Negative Core Beliefs.”
 And if we are not careful, they can control every decision we make.

 Examples of Negative Core Beliefs: